-Where span is the maximum voltage minus the minimum voltage from the tables above.
-The actual nominal conversions are provided in the tables below, and should be used if the actual calibration constants are not read for some reason.
-Most applications will use the actual calibrations constants (Slope and Offset) stored in the internal flash.
+Where span is the maximum voltage minus the minimum voltage from the table above.
+For a proper voltage conversion, though, use the calibration values (Slope and Offset) stored in the internal flash on the Control processor.

 Volts = (Slope Bits) + Offset